naveedamir484/ArticlePublishing-WebProject/README.md

 * Open Terminal type npm init -y // npm install // node app.js //
 * Now at last open web-browser type http://localhost:3000/ ..........
 BOOM Ready to go

-# Feedback
+# Developer
 Feel free to report issues and bugs.
 It will be helpful for further upgradation of this website.

-# Developer

 Mohammad Naveed Amir
 (naveedamir484@gmail.com)